CEA research helps ensure sound rates

 According to UCERF3:

-There is more than a 99 percent chance in the next 30 years that a magnitude 6.7 earthquake or greater will hit somewhere in California.
+There is a more than 99 percent chance in the next 30 years one or more magnitude 6.7 or greater earthquakes will hit somewhere in California.

 The research also reports that scientists now can consider more than 250,000 different fault-based earthquakes, whereas previous research and models considered far fewer.

-The research reports the likelihood for an earthquake of magnitude 8 or greater in the next 30 years in the entire California region has increased 50 percent over previous (UCERF2) estimates.
+The research reports that the likelihood of an earthquake of magnitude 8 or greater in the next 30 years in the entire California region has increased 50 percent over previous (UCERF2) estimates.